lapingenieur/mancho.sh/docs/use.md

 #### Situation

-> I know what king of command I am looking for but I can't remember its name
+I know what kind of command I am looking for but I can't remember its name

->
-> I want to print the manual of a command which can set my X keyboard
+I want to print the manual of a command which can set my X keyboard

 #### Command :